Jesse Winker Player Props: Brewers vs. Pirates

-Jesse Winker -- with a slugging percentage of .313 in his past 10 games, including two extra-base hits -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Osvaldo Bido on the hill, on June 30 at 7:05 PM ET.
+The Milwaukee Brewers, including Jesse Winker and his .313 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-2) against the Mets.
+He had a one-hit showing in his last game (1-for-2) against the Mets.

 Jesse Winker Game Info & Props vs. the Pirates